EmotionCognitionLab/LC-pipeline/README.md

 ### project organization on Flywheel

-- Scans for your project must be on Flywheel, in a single project, and must be named and organized following bids convention [more info](https://bids-specification.readthedocs.io/en/stable/).
+- Scans for your project must be on Flywheel, in a single project, and must be named and organized following bids convention ([more info](https://bids-specification.readthedocs.io/en/stable/)).
 This section provides a minimal explanation of what that means.
 - Subject labels are required and must be unique for each subject.
 Example subject label: `sub-1001`
 - If you have more than one session per subject, the sessions must be named in bids convention and consistent across participants.
 Example session label: `ses-pre`
 - Acquisition labels must be consistent across all sessions.
 Recommended acquisition labels: `T1w` for MPRAGE scans and `acq-FSE_T1w` for FSE scans.